-In the ordinary course of business, the Group is subject to legal actions and complaints.
-Management believes that the ultimate liability, if any, arising from such actions or complaints, will not have a material adverse effect on the financial results of future operations of the Group.
+In the ordinary course of business, the Bank is subject to legal actions and complaints.
+Management believes that the ultimate liability, if any, arising from such actions or complaints, will not have a material adverse effect on the financial results of future operations.